nextgis/docs_ngweb/source/layers.rst

    A single database can store multiple schemas.
 Each schema contains tables and views.
 If there is only one schema, it's called public.
 For more information see :program:`PostgreSQL DBMS` manual.
 #.
 Select the Table name (PostGIS layer).
    You need to know names of tables and columns in your database.
-   Display of tables content is is not a feature of NextGIS Web.
+   Display of tables content is not a feature of NextGIS Web.
 You can view them using :program:`NextGIS QGIS` or :program:`pgAdmin` software.
 #.
 Select an ID column.
    When data is loaded into PostGIS using :program:`NextGIS QGIS` software, an ogc_fid column is created.
 If the data was loaded another way, the